 The best time to visit according to this post-covid travel guide to Rajasthan is between the winter months that is between October to March as the weather is pleasant with cooler nights.
 You can go sightseeing in the city and also indulge in a lot of adventure activities during this season.

 How To Reach

-Both Inter and Intra state travel is now open in Rajasthan and travelers can find local transport services throughout the city.
+Rajasthan travel rules: Both Inter and Intrastate travel is now open in Rajasthan and travellers can find local transport services throughout the city.
 You can also pre-book a cab to get around or request the hotel staff to arrange a personal cab or taxi for transfers.